skranz/StratTourn/coop2_tasks.md

 ## [1] 0.9322 0.9679
 ```

 You see that player 1 sabotages in periods 1 and 5 and that consequently in periods 2 and 6 it is observed that player 2 has defected.
-Furthermore, the payoff of player 1 the periods of sabotage is only 0.7 instead of 1.
+Furthermore, the payoff of player 1 in the periods of sabotage is only 0.7 instead of 1.
 Similarly, player 2 sabotages in period 4 and in period 5 it is observed that player 1 defects.
 The observed defection of player 2 has nothing to do with sabotage but is simply a random observation error, caused by the positive err.D.prob.

-Also note that **sabotage actions are not directly observed**.
+Also note that **sabotage actions are not directly observable**.